MrPilotMan/S.H.I.E.L.D/README.md

 2. Unzip and open `RadSim.m` in MatLab.
 3. Adjust `requestedParticles`, `scale`, and `delta` variables as desired.
    1. Setting `requestedParticles` higher will demand significantly more RAM to display the plots.
 It is advisable to run more simulations with a lower `requestedParticle` size.
-   2. Making `scale` larger does not produce better graphs and will significantly slow down each particles simualtion.
+   2. Making `scale` larger does not produce better graphs and will significantly slow down each particles simulation.
    3. Setting `delta` to a lower numeric value will increase the granularity of the simulation, but results in a linear time increase.
 4. Save and run the simulation.
    1. On termination or completion, MatLab will display the plots.